-Our treks to Everest base have 5 quality days of acclimatization on the trail, with 3 days in Namche Bazaar 3,440m / 11,300 feet and 2 days at Dingbouche 4,400m / 14,435 feet.
+Our treks to Everest base have 5 quality days of acclimatization on the trail, with 3 days in Namche Bazaar 3,440m/ 11,300 feet and 2 days at Dingbouche 4,400m/ 14,435 feet.
 You need to be able to manage your ascent safely and never be afraid to let your guide know how you feel.
-Altitude sickness can kill, so respect the mountains, respect the decisons our guides make.
-You need to make sure you pick our trek with adequate acclimatization built in.
+Altitude sickness can kill, so respect the mountains and respect the decisions our guides make.
 Our guides are trained to deal with altitude sickness so let them help.
 Once you get sick it will only get better by going to lower altitude

 9).
 You are trekking as a team, not individuals.

 You need to look out for yourself and other people around you on your trek.
 Team work is essential for safe group travel, look out for each other and you will enjoy the journey a lot more.
-If people can not keep our minimum pace they should be turned around before they become a risk to themselves and the team.
+If people cannot keep our minimum pace they should be turned around before they become a risk to themselves and the team.
 Please let the guides know if a team member is feeling unwell.

 10).
 Have the right clothing, gear and equipment.